jumblesale/sieve/README.md

 * I started off having a single list of numbers which I was dropping elements of as I discovered they were not primes.
 This solution quickly became umanageable but if you would like to see it it is in the git history.
 The choice of `Data.Map` was clearly easier to work with than just using `[Int]`s.
+* This probably looks horrible to a Haskell programmer.
+I'm still new to the language and it was fun to have a problem to solve using it.
+Hoepfully some of the stuff in here is idiomatic but I suspect there's a much neater way of doing, for instance, `sieveIteration :: Int -> Int -> [Int] -> Map Int Bool -> Map Int Bool` which I do not yet know about.

 ## Improvements